-The present Operational Level Agreement (“the Agreement’) is made between EGI.eu (the Customer) and (the Provider) to define the provision and support of the provided services as described hereafter.
+The present Operational Level Agreement (“the Agreement’) is made between EGI.eu (the Customer) and ACC Cyfronet AGH(the Provider) to define the provision and support of the provided services as described hereafter.
 Representatives and contact information are defined in Section 6.

-This Agreement is valid from 1 May 2016 to 3
+This Agreement is valid from 1 May 2016 to 31 December 2017, unless any communication is sent by the Provider to the Customer before 5 December 2016.
+In any case the Provider is committing to not terminate this Agreement before 31 March 2017.

 The Agreement was discussed and approved by the Customer and the Provider [date].